-Browse through our beautiful range of Christmas decorations, ornaments and baubles including unique and hand-made pieces exclusive to Historic Royal Palaces.
-All of our Christmas decorations are inspired by our magnificent palaces and are sure to make striking additions to your Christmas tree and home.
+Browse through our beautiful range of hanging decorations, ornaments and baubles including unique and hand-made pieces exclusive to Historic Royal Palaces.
+All of our hanging decorations are inspired by our magnificent palaces and are sure to make striking additions to your Christmas tree and home.

 Our Christmas decorations and sparkling Christmas ornaments and baubles are inspired by historical figures, events and our palaces.
 These hanging decorations are expertly made and are sure to delight during the festive season or even all year round.